 Youth apprentices who are 16-17 years old can perform the following tasks, only after appropriate operation/safety training AND only as indicated below.
 The student learner exception limits the minor to using hazardous equipment on an incidental basis [less than 5% of their work time] and only occasionally [can't be a regular part of their job].
-For example, the student learner exception works better in a job like carpentry where most of the work is acceptable but once in a while you might need the minor to use a portable saw to cut a piece to fit.
-Further interpretation or clarification of Child Labor Laws should be directed to the Department of Workforce Development (DWD) Labor Standards Bureau Director.
+For example, the student learner exception may apply in a situation, such as carpentry, where most of the work is acceptable but once in a while you might need the minor to use a portable saw to cut a piece to fit.
+Further interpretation or clarification of Child Labor Laws should be directed to the Department of Workforce Development (DWD) Labor Standards Bureau Director at 608-266-6860.

-Excavation Operation (270.12(9)) -
+Paper-products machines (270.12(22))-